fadden/fhpack/README.md

 ===============================================

 fhpack is a compression tool with a singular purpose: to compress Apple II hi-res graphics images.
+It uses a modified version of the LZ4 compression format, called LZ4FH ("fadden's hi-res").

 ## Origins ##